Low Carb Spaghetti Bolognese

 Pesto (see method)

-Sauté’ the onion, carrot and celery in a little olive oil over medium heat until softened.
+Sauté’ the onion, carrot and celery and apple in a little olive oil over medium heat until softened.

 Add the beef and cook for 5 – 10 minutes until browned.

-Stir through the tomato paste and red wine and cook for about 3 minutes.
+Stir through the tomato paste and red wine or water and cook for about 3 minutes.

 Cover the pot and cook over a low heat for 1 hour until the sauce is thick and rich